kazaamjt/DonkeyMQ/docs/part2.md

 NOTE: I put a guard on the signal handlers, as they are not implemented on windows.
 EXTRA NOTE: I also implemented a very, very uggly hack to make the server function on windows.
+This does mean The server works on windows too, and docker isn longer required.
+(But still very helpfull)

 [Back to index](index.md)